-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 This story was co-reported by Iowa Public Radio News, the Center for Public Integrity and NPR.

 The New Hope Missionary Baptist Church in Waterloo.
-The Senior High School in Fort Dodge.
+The senior high school in Fort Dodge.
 The Masonic Temple in Council Bluffs.

-But Iowa voters won't be able to cast their ballot at any of those polling places this Election Day, due to hundreds of closures and consolidations that have rippled across the state due to the coronavirus pandemic.
+Iowa voters won't be able to cast their ballot at any of those polling places this Election Day because of hundreds of closures and consolidations that have rippled across the state due to the coronavirus pandemic.

 "All of us, we are going to have to look up where we need to go.
 I mean, I'm not sure which place I would go," said Sheena Thomas, a voter in Des Moines.
 "That's going to be an issue for everybody."